 For all of your dental care needs, you can rely on the expertise of Dr. Ala Dean Attar.
 In addition to fillings and dental sealants, Dr. Attar offer many other dental services, such as dental implants, extractions and dentures.
 Dr. Attar believes in minimally invasive dental treatment.
 With patient education and expert skills in tooth restoration, he can give you a great looking smile.
 He embraces advanced technology and utilizes state-of-the-art equipment in his family practice including digital radiographs and Biolase laser equipment.
 With the Biolase laser and air abrasion technology, young patients can be treated without the need for a gum injection.

 In addition to caring about his patients, he focuses on patient education, so patients can make informed decisions about their treatment programs.
-Dr. Attar services patients in the Libertyville, Lake Forest, Vernon Hills, Gurnee and Great Lakes areas.
-If you’re looking for a great Libertyville dentist, be sure to give us a call.
+Dr. Attar services patients in the Libertyville, Lake Forest, Vernon Hills, Gurnee, Glenview and Great Lakes Naval Station.
+If you’re looking for a great dentist at Libertyville or Glenview be sure to give us a call.